 Q1.
 What is digital marketing for metal manufacturing?

-A1.
-Digital marketing for metal manufacturing involves using online strategies like SEO, content marketing, and PPC to increase visibility, attract qualified leads, and drive business growth.
+Digital marketing for metal manufacturing involves using online strategies like SEO and content marketing to increase visibility, attract qualified leads, and drive business growth.

 Q2.
 How does SEO benefit metal manufacturers?